cerberus-ab/js-multi-threading-demo/README.md

 ### Instruction
 It contains of two applications:
 - [app](/app) - the main application suggests you to try different solutions of parallel computing in JavaScript;
-- [monitor](/monitor) - displays CPU usages and logs from main app's client and server.
+- [monitor](/monitor) - displays CPU usage and logs from the main app's client and server.

 How does it work?
 Better to get a look at the diagram:
 ![block-diagram](/resources/block-diagram.png)